archanachourawar04/Powerbi-ecommerce-dashboard-project/README.md

 9.What is the total quantity sold across all products?
 10.Which product category has the least contribution to total sales?
 11.Which quarter performed best in terms of profit?
-12.What is the average order value (AOV) shown in the data ?
+12.What is the average order value (AOV) shown in the dashboard ?
 13.How many total customers are shown in the data?
 14.Which mode of payment is least preferred?